microsoft/vscode-docs/docs/editor/testing.md

 ## Testing extensions

 You can find extensions that support testing by looking in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Testing&sortBy=Installs).
 You can also go to the Extensions view (`kb(workbench.view.extensions)`), and filter by the **Testing** category.
-You can then sort by **Install count** or ratings to see which extensions are popular.

 <!-- <div class="marketplace-extensions-testing"></div> -->